Pitcairn Institute of Veterinary Homeopathy Annual Meeting

 If you are coming just for the 4-day meeting, plan to arrive by late afternoon Wednesday to make the welcome dinner at about 6 p.m.
 The meal plan includes all meals from Wed. evening through Sunday lunch.

 The formal 4-day meeting described above is scheduled every hour with speakers and topics.
-This optional day (Wednesday, February 21) is organized in a different way.
+This optional day (Wednesday, February 26) is organized differently.
 Richard Pitcairn is the moderator for both sessions.
 The day is therefore not so structured and focuses on discussions.
-If weather permits we sit outside on the grass or under that lovely shade trees.
+If weather permits we sit outside on the grass or under those lovely shade trees.

 It is an option to come to just this Optional Day if you wish though it makes sense to also attend the 4-day meeting since you are here.